16patsle/lazysizes/README.md

 ## Changelog

+### 0.4.0

+- Proper support for the picture tag, by popular request.
+This also means audio and video tags with multiple sources should work better.
+- Big refactoring of the HTML transforming code was done to make picture element support possible.
+- Note: 0.4.0 is a prerelease for what will later be known as 1.0.0.

 ### 0.3.0

 - Add support for the aspectratio plugin for lazysizes, which makes images have the right height while loading.
 Thanks to Teemu Suoranta (@teemusuoranta) for implementing.